MS in Accounting Program

-The MSA program offers two concentrations in Forensic Accounting/Fraud Investigation and Taxation that give our students even greater opportunities for specialization in these high growth areas.
+The MSA program offers a concentration in Forensic Accounting/Fraud Investigation to give our students even greater opportunities for specialization in this high growth area.

-Candidates must have earned 24 undergraduate credits hours in non-accounting business courses in order to pursue a concentration.
+Candidates must have earned 24 undergraduate credits hours in non-accounting business courses in order to pursue the concentration.

 Forensic Accounting/Fraud Investigation Concentration